Unit 6 - Practice Quiz

 33 What does the begin() function return?

-B. An iterator to the last element
+A. An iterator to the first element

-C. The first value
+B. The first value

-D. An iterator to the first element
+C. An iterator to the last element

 34 What does the end() function return?